pexip/os-python-marshmallow/docs/quickstart.rst

         #  'permission': ['Must be one of: read, write, admin.']}

-You may implement your own validation functions.
+You may implement your own validators.
+A validator is a callable that accepts a single argument, the value to validate.
+If validation fails, the callable should raise a :exc:`ValidationError <marshmallow.exceptions.ValidationError>` with a useful error message or return ``False`` (for a generic error message).

 .. code-block:: python